varghese-peter/EEG-Discrimination-study/README.md

 > In the GUI, go to File>Manage EEGLAB extensions>Data processing extensions.
 Check "ICLabel", "Viewprops" and "CleanLine" from the list and OK.

 This initial set up needs to be done only once.

+# Analysis steps

+Step 1 is same for all the measures- MMN, ACC and ASSR

+<b> MMN

+Run the step 2 script